nazzhrf/PGC-inverter-onsite/README.md

 /home/pi
 ```

-Adjust these variable on main.py to setup device:
+Create .params-local.json file and adjust these variable to setup device:

 ```
 self.deviceId = ""